doxout/stractory/README.md

     });

-The passed function() is an actor server initialization function.
+The passed function is an actor server initialization function.
 It will run on a randomly picked worker.
 This function is not a closure; variables from the outside scope of this function will be undefined when its run on the worker.

-The initialization function  should return a client handling function, like the one passed to net.createServer()
+The initialization function  should return a client handling function, like the one passed to `net.createServer()`

 The previous command created a simple echo actor, and it could be written like so:

     var echo_actor = function() { return function(c) { c.pipe(c); }; };
     strac.create('mr-echo', echo_actor);

-Asking the factory for the named actor will give you a client connection to that actor:
+Asking the factory for the named actor will give you a new client connection to that actor:

     strac.connect('mr-echo', function(err, client) {
         client.write('Hello');
         client.on('data', function(data) { console.log("mr-echo said: ", data); });
     });

+Or you can reuse an existing connection:

+    strac.get('mr-echo', function(err, client) { client.write("hi"); });

+`get` connects to the actor if required, otherwise returns the last cached client.
+This is faster and much more resource-friendly than creating a new connection every time.

 # Complex actors